AkhilNagipogu/HomeLab/README.md

 ## 🔑 Essential Services

-These are the **core services** that I consider essential for my homelab and keep running at all times:
+These are the **core services** Which i think i ever homelab must have.

     1. Twingate
     Secure remote access to my homelab without exposing ports.